larescze/bpc-bds/README.md

 All documentation can be found in the [docs](./docs) directory, see file [BPC_BDS_SP_Use-case.pdf](docs/BPC_BDS_SP_Use-case.pdf).

 ## SQL statements
-All advanced SQL queries can be found in the [staments](.statements) directory.
+All advanced SQL queries can be found in the [statements](./statements) directory.

 ### PostgreSQL
 - Database schema (pgAdmin): [DB_Schema_pgAdmin.pdf](docs/DB_Schema_pgAdmin.pdf)